Team

 • Daiji Kawaguchi

-Professor of Economics at the Graduate School of Public Policy and the Graduate School of Economics, University of Tokyo and the Director of the Center for Research and Education in Program Evaluation (CREPE), University of Tokyo
+Professor of Economics at the Graduate School of Public Policy and the Graduate School of Economics, University of Tokyo

 Prof. Kawaguchi is an empirical microeconomist who works on labor, education, and urban issues.
 He has provided consulting service to the central and local governments and private firms on the assessment of the quality of statistics, assessment of urban development programs, and the assessment of products by using econometrics.
 He received his Ph.D. in Economics from Michigan State University in 2002.